Why Is the Cheesecake Factory Menu So Big?

 Almost as impressive as the delicious cheesecake from The Cheesecake Factory is the whopping 21-page, 250-item menu.
 And restaurant-goers should thank the founder of The Cheesecake Factory for the huge menu.

 The first restaurant opened in 1978 with a 60-item menu including salads, sandwiches and omelets, according to Alethea Rowe, Senior Director of Public Relations & Global Branding at The Cheesecake Factory Incorporated.
 David Overton, the founder of The Cheesecake Factory, created a small menu on purpose.
 Overton had no restaurant experience, so keeping the original menu simple meant he could make everything himself, if necessary.
-There are plenty of items professional chefs simply don’t like to cook, too.

 Although this strategy was great at first, as the restaurant grew, David added more and more menu items.
 “As he says, he ‘didn’t want to be left behind’ if there were items that his guests wanted that weren’t already on the menu,” Rowe says.
 So the menu grew slowly to 200 items and expanded to 250 with the addition of the SkinnyLicious Menu.
 You’ll never be able to memorize the menu, but you won’t forget these sweet Cheesecake Factory facts.